ChuanCheLin/Ultimate-Abalone/README.md

 - Alpha-beta pruning is integrated into the algorithm to reduce the number of nodes evaluated, enhancing the decision-making speed without sacrificing accuracy.
 This technique skips evaluating branches in the Minimax tree that won't affect the final decision.

 ---

+### Project Structure

+This project consists of several Python files, each serving a specific function in the implementation of the Ultimate Abalone game.
+Below, you will find an overview of each component.

+#### Components Overview

+1. **game_board.py**
+   - **Purpose**: Defines the `GameBoard` class, which handles the game's board setup, game state management (like updating counts of marbles pushed out), and utility functions for game mechanics.
+   - **Key Features**:
+     - Board initialization and configuration.
+     - Functions to evaluate board states for AI decision-making.
+     - Utilities for checking game completion and updating marble counts.

+2. **player.py**
+   - **Purpose**: Implements the `Player` class responsible for managing the player's actions, including decision-making via Minimax algorithm and random moves.
+   - **Key Features**:
+     - Functions to determine and execute moves based on the strategy (Minimax or random).
+     - Heuristic evaluation integration for AI strategy enhancement.

+3. **move.py**
+   - **Purpose**: Contains the `Move` class that defines the logic to validate and execute moves on the game board.
+   - **Key Features**:
+     - Move validation and execution based on game rules.
+     - Handling of in-line and side-step moves according to the game's strategy.

+4. **gameplay.py**
+   - **Purpose**: Serves as the main script to run simulations using basic player strategies without heuristic variations.
+   - **Key Features**:
+     - Game loop to manage turn-taking and determine game outcomes.
+     - Interaction with the `GameBoard` and `Player` classes to simulate the game.

+5. **gameplay_different_heuristic.py**
+   - **Purpose**: An extension of the gameplay to allow comparison between different heuristic functions.
+   - **Key Features**:
+     - Enables users to select different heuristic strategies for the AI players, facilitating comparisons of AI performance.

+---

 ### Code Analysis